 Overview

 Need a quick primer or a refresher on how to interpret blueprints?
-This course is designed for construction professionals with some field experience in residential and light commercial projects who want to strengthen their skills in reading and understanding blueprints using different types of documentation.
+Reading Plans and Specifications is designed for construction professionals with some field experience in residential and light commercial projects who want to strengthen their skills in reading and understanding blueprints using different types of documentation.

-In this foundational course, you’ll gain essential knowledge about specifications and scope of work documents and how to apply them when interpreting blueprints.
+In this online SAIT Micro-credential course, you’ll gain essential knowledge about specifications and scope of work documents and how to apply them when interpreting blueprints.
 You’ll also develop the ability to transition from reading two-dimensional drawings to visualizing the final three-dimensional project.
 Along the way, you'll sharpen your problem-solving skills, learning to identify and address potential issues before they result in costly rework or mistakes.
+Practical assignments, unit tests and a case study help you connect technical knowledge to real-world projects.

 This course is ideal if you: